prostate examination

 Book GP Appointment

-PSA Blood Test Locations: Bank, Canary Wharf, Chislehurst, Chiswick, Esher, Fulham, Hampstead, Islington, Kensington, Kings Cross, Liverpool Street, London Bridge, Oxford Street, St Albans, Twickenham, Victoria and Wandsworth or you can book an Online Doctor
+PSA Blood Test Locations: Bank, Canary Wharf, Chislehurst, Chiswick, Esher, Fulham, Hampstead, Islington, Kensington, Kings Cross, Liverpool Street, London Bridge, Oxford Street, St Albans, Victoria and Wandsworth or you can book an Online Doctor

 Medically reviewed by: Dr Preethi Daniel, GP at London Doctors Clinic